Irish Stick Fighting is a form of martial arts that has been practiced in Ireland for centuries.

 Making Your Own Shillelagh

 If going to the woods is not an option, then you will have to grab a stick from a retailer.
-Sometimes for an outrageous price, but often very reasonably priced.
+Sometimes for a high price, but often very reasonably priced.
 Get the sturdiest you can find.

 Holding The Stick